Infineon/mtb-example-psoc6-capsense-buttons-slider/README.md

       ```
    </details>

 4. After programming, the application starts automatically.
-Confirm that "\<CE Title>" is displayed on the UART terminal.
+Confirm that "PSoC 6 MCU: CAPSENSE buttons and slider" is displayed on the UART terminal.
 Confirm that the user LED is glowing.

 5. To test the application, touch CAPSENSE&trade; button 1 (BTN1) to turn the LED OFF, touch CAPSENSE&trade; Button 0 (BTN0) to turn the LED ON, and touch the slider in different positions to change the brightness.